- 1 Importance of storage and conditioning canola

 Moisture can be removed from stored canola by passing ambient air at modest air flow rates through the bulk.
 Grain in a ventilated bin begins to dry where the air enters the bulk, usually at the bottom of the bin.
 A drying front develops and slowly moves upward through the bulk.
 Below the drying front, the grain will be at the temperature of the incoming air and at a moisture level in equilibrium with the incoming air.

-NAD fans should be started as soon as the canola covers the floor of the bin (consult manual for aeration set ups in hopper bottom bins) and operated continuously until the temperature is less than 15 degrees Celsius and moisture content around eight per cent.
+NAD fans should be started as soon as the harvested seed covers the floor of the bin (consult manual for aeration set ups in hopper bottom bins) and operated continuously until the temperature is less than 15 degrees Celsius and moisture content around eight per cent.
 Continue to cool until well below zero to store throughout the winter months.

-Even under humid or rainy conditions the fan can be operated continuously to ensure that the main drying front will continue moving through the bulk despite the risk of The process of bulk (seed) taking on moisture (increasing in moisture content) through the conditioning process. the bottom slightly.
+Even under humid or rainy conditions the fan can be operated continuously to ensure that the main drying front will continue moving through the bulk despite the risk of The process of bulk (seed) taking on moisture (increasing in moisture content) through the conditioning process.
+More the bottom slightly.
 As long as the fan is operated for a few days after the humid period, the moisture will redistribute through the bulk and will not cause spoilage.
-The process of bulk (seed) taking on moisture (increasing in moisture content) through the conditioning process. can be an economic benefit if the canola at the bottom has dried below the maximum allowed selling moisture level.
-Although it improves the storage quality, any drying below this regulatory value reduces the saleable mass, and thus the monetary value of the bulk 34.
+The process of bulk (seed) taking on moisture (increasing in moisture content) through the conditioning process.
+More can be an economic benefit if the canola at the bottom has dried below the maximum allowed selling moisture level.
+Although it improves the storage quality, any drying below this regulatory value reduces the saleable mass, and thus the monetary value of the bulk 31.

 No conditioning operation is complete until the temperature and moisture level of the entire bulk have reached the desired level.